LandonFackrell/startup/README.md

 Honeslty I think using a framework like bootstrap is absolutely the best way to go.
 It can save so much time when you find the tools that you need!
 I am really excited to keep developing my page with that.
 Also, using online resources like codepen and others can be super helpful when trying to accomplish specific things!

+# Things learned from implementing the java script

+Ok that was actually super fun!
+It is really cool to see your website interact with you in ways that you want!
+Also thinging about asyncronous implementation to keep the experience smooth is so cool!
+I am learning alot about different ways to implement js and things you need to think about.
+Like making sure your js runs when you need it to!
+Loving this for sure

 # Things learned from Simon javascript
 Looking at the example was super helpful for seeing real examples on storing data, modifying the DOM, and processing operations in javascript!
 I thought the code was really well done and I am looking forward to writing more of my own JS!